Skip to content

 Why It Matters

-Vanderbilt's Memorial House experience is representative of a widespread infrastructure gap in university housing.
+Memorial House's experience is representative of a widespread infrastructure gap in university housing.
 As residential populations have grown, laundry machine inventories in many buildings have remained static.
 The resulting imbalance creates friction that accumulates over an academic year and contributes to broader dissatisfaction with residential life.